copenhas/dotfiles/README.markdown

 * Python: think about including nose with the profile
 * Ruby: everything! (code completion, refactoring, errorformat/makeprg, real-time error squiggles)
 * C#/Mono: everything! same as ruby
-* Erlang: everything
+* Erlang: test out the vimerl plugin

 bash
 ----

+### Installation

+Reminder commands for what's needed to use the profile

+    $ ln -s /path/for/dotfiles/.bash $HOME/.bash
+    $ ln -s /path/for/dotfiles/.bash_profile $HOME/.bash_profile

+### Description

 Not a lot here just some stuff to load a couple of bash completion files and add macports to the path.
 Trying to use a .bash/ directory (similar to .vim) to put any bash "plugins" and a line in the profile to load `*.bash` from $HOME/.bash/